rackerlabs/design-system/_component_design/table-variations.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

 ## Condensed table specifications
-Use these specifications when you construct a xxxxx.
+Use these specifications when you construct a condensed table.

-The use of a condensed table provides for views that display either many or few results.

-If presenting a small amount of information, a condensed table format allows for particular and concise presentation.
-In cases such as this, tables are preferred over bullet lists, or key-value lists.

 {% endcolumn %}